Home

 It's important to understand that I am giving you information about the laws that deal with Arkansas State lands.

-Remember, you can metal detect in Arkansas, however, you just can’t dig any artifact that is one hundred years old.
+Remember, you can metal detect in Arkansas, however, you just can’t dig any artifact that is one hundred years old or older.

 Detecting on State beaches is allowed if you get a permit.
 Be careful.
 You need to ask if your permit is just for the beach area.
 Some States do not allow detecting outside of the beaches even with a permit.